Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

 The 'right efficiency metric'~\cite{EfficiencyMetric:2012} has always been a question (for a summary see cited references in~\cite{HSWscalable2012}) when defining efficient supercomputing.
-The goal of the present discussion is to find out the inherent limitations of parallelized sequential computing, and to provide numerical values for it.
+The present discussion aims to discover the inherent limitations of parallelized sequential computing and provide numerical values.
 For this goal, the 'classic interpretation'~\cite{AmdahlSingleProcessor67,ScalingParallel:1993,Karp:parallelperformance1990} of performance was used, in its original spirit.
-Contributions mentioned in those papers were scrutinized and their importance under current technical conditions revised.
+We scrutinized the contributions mentioned in those papers and revised their importance under current technical conditions.

-The left subfigure of Figure~\ref{fig:CorrelProcnoVsRanking} shows, that to get better ranking on the TOP500 list, a higher number of processors is required.
-The regression line is different for TOP10 and the TOP50 positions.
-The cut line between "racing" and "commodity" supercomputers is around slot 10.
-As the right subfigure underpins, \textit{high number of processors must be accompanied with good parallelization efficiency}, otherwise, the large number of cores cannot counterbalance the decreasing efficiency, see Eq.~(\ref{eq:Ppayload}).